gordian-jklapacz/ansible-collection-mac/roles/mas/README.md

         mas_installed_apps:
           - { id: 497799835, name: "Xcode (8.1)" }
       roles:
-        - geerlingguy.homebrew
+        - gordian-jklapacz.homebrew
-        - geerlingguy.mas
+        - gordian-jklapacz.mas

-See the [Mac Development Ansible Playbook](https://github.com/geerlingguy/mac-dev-playbook) for an example of this role's usage.
+See the [Mac Development Ansible Playbook](https://github.com/gordian-jklapacz/mac-dev-playbook) for an example of this role's usage.

 ## License